 Asides the fact that you can easily install most apps, Bluehost also offers Google Apps integration that is built into cPanel.
 This allows interested users to use Google suit or Google drive cloud storage.
 Like we've said earlier, you also get a free SSL certificate with all plans.

 If you want to build your website from scratch, Bluehost offers free access to the Weebly website builder.
-Like most website builders today, Weebly has drag and drop functionality.
-This means that even beginners who heard about website development an hour ago can create a website within a relatively short period.
-Weebly provides a collection of pre-designed websites for you to choose from, after choosing you can swap out the content and images with your own content and images.
-Weebly's designs are responsive— this means that they are designed to adapt to any screen size, whether mobile, tab or PC.
+Like most website builders today, Weebly has a drag and drop functionality.
+This means that even beginners who heard about website design an hour ago can create a website within a relatively short period.
+Weebly provides a collection of pre-designed websites for you to choose from.
+After choosing you can swap out the content and images with your own content and images.
+Weebly's designs are responsive— this means that they are designed to adapt to any screen size, whether mobile, tab, or PC.
 Weebly can be accessed through the site builders section of your cPanel.

 The obvious question, of course, is which site builder to use in building your website.
 While the more popular choice is WordPress, Weebly is actually easier to use.
 Weebly and WordPress aren't the only site builders that exist, though.
-A lot of people make use of Wix, and if you'd like to see our Bluehost vs. Wix article, all you need to do is click.
+A lot of people make use of Wix, so if you'd like to learn more about how it fares against Bluehost then you can check out this article.

-If there are problems with your site, Bluehost claims that it can be fixed in fifteen minutes.
-However, they are reports saying that Bluehost takes longer than fifteen minutes to fix.
-We should also probably add that Bluehost isn't in the business of giving compensation for downtime, so that's one downtime for you to consider.
+If there are problems with your site, Bluehost claims that it can be fixed within fifteen minutes.
+However, there are reports saying that Bluehost takes longer than fifteen minutes to fix.
+We should also probably add that Bluehost isn't in the business of giving compensation for downtime, so that's one drawback for you to consider.

-Bluehost has an inbuilt caching feature so you don't need to use third-party caching features.
-It doesn't end there— you can also configure the level of caching depending on the kind of website that you have.
+Bluehost has an inbuilt caching feature so you don't need to use third-party caching tools.
+It doesn't end there— you can also configure the level of caching depending on the kind of website you have.